“Love all, trust a few, do wrong to none.” ― William Shakespeare, c. 1608

 And then there are those who don’t even pretend to care about gaining your trust.
 They just do whatever they want, reputation be damned.

-In these scenarios, it's #2 to be careful of.
-At least you know where you stand with those who valiantly try or admit that they don't.
+In these scenarios, you need to be more careful of the second.
+At least you know where you stand with those who valiantly try or who readily admit that they don’t.

 But those who deceive, lie, or simply mouth the words without doing the work—those are the real danger.